AdobeDocs/analytics-platform.en/help/use-cases/data-export/queryservice-export-datasets.md

 role: Admin
 exl-id: 71dd9e4e-1d71-424b-b984-492a3e39af5f
 ---
-# Query Service, Data Distiller & Dataset Export
+# Query Service (Data Distiller) & Export datasets

-This article outlines how the combination of Experience Platform Query Service, Data Distiller and Dataset Export can be used to implement the following [data export use cases](overview.md):
+This article outlines how the combination of Experience Platform Query Service (Data Distiller) and Dataset export can be used to implement the following [data export use cases](overview.md):

 - Data Validation
 - Data Lake, Data Warehouse of BI tools